-There are enough dollars that have an attitude of abundance in everything you do.
+There are enough dollars.
+Have an attitude of abundance in everything you do.

-Can we dwell just on that really quickly as we're closing out?
+Can we dwell just on that real quickly as we're closing out?
 You are enough.
-I don't want to shame people into, you need to have a culture of abundance.
+I don't wanna shame people into, you need to have a culture of abundance.